moelife-coder/msdb/readme.md

 ## License

-This project is licensed under the [GNU GENERAL PUBLIC LICENSE Version 3](license).
+This project is licensed under the [GNU General Public License v3.0 only](license).